Nkatha004/ecommerce-JClothe/README.md

 ## JClothe
 To run app use `php spark serve` on command prompt and access the homepage on http://localhost:8080/clothes/index

 JClothe is an ecommerce site that sells clothes online. `MySQL` database was used.
-You can import the sql file and use the below credentials to access the site.

-Existing users: Admin
-Email/Username: khumph@yahoo.com
-Password: humphrey

-Client Login
-Register a new user at localhost:8080/clothes/registration and login at localhost:8080/clothes/login

-Alternatively, use:
-Email/Username: shassan@gmail.com
-Password: sarahHassan

-For best user experience you can create a new user to access the site.

 Homepage screenshot:
 <img width="943" alt="homepage" src="https://user-images.githubusercontent.com/69391540/184017977-67665695-9b5b-45d6-80bf-d6977a5bbfcc.png">